cheri/Aardwolf/README.md

          * 1. added clearer instructions on runnign the app in default mode.
          * 2. Ensured the deault mode automatically chose an ip for you
          * 3. Added help menu to the GUI
-         * 4. More vocal in console about events occuring
+         * 4. More vocal in console about events occurring
          * 5. Removed config-local to be needed as a default
    * User Interface Design: system was not intuitive and had too many places for input
       * Solution: